ToonVanEyck/OpenFlap/.devcontainer/README.md

 [tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial)

 - Open this directory in vscode.
-- Make sure the `Dev Containers` extention is installed.
+- Make sure the `Dev Containers` extension is installed.
 - Open the command pallet with `F1` of `Ctrl+Shif+P` and select `Dev Containers: Open Workspace In Container`.
 - The devcointainer will build.